-In order to minimise the risk of peer on peer abuse, we will:
+In order to minimise the risk of child on child abuse, we will:

 - Provide a developmentally appropriate PSHE curriculum which develops students' understanding of acceptable behaviour and keeping themselves safe. - Have systems in place for any student to raise concerns with staff, knowing that they will be listened to, believed and valued. - Develop robust risk assessments where appropriate.